 Some discussions may trigger unpleasant recollections.
 All employees should be advised beforehand of options such as access to Employee Assistance Programs for counselling and other services.

-Provide employees with the guidance at Attachment A about disclosing personal stories.
+Provide employees with the guidance at Appendix A about disclosing personal stories.

 Inform participants that they can pull out at any time, before or during the meeting, if they are feeling uncomfortable about sharing information.